 As Alabama’s premier columnist and commentator, Steve has analyzed Alabama politics for national television audiences on CBS, PBS, ABC and the British Broadcasting Network.

-Steve has been an up close participant and observer of the Alabama political scene for more than 45 years and is generally considered the ultimate authority on Alabama political history.
+Steve has been an up close participant and observer of the Alabama political scene for more than 50 years and is generally considered the ultimate authority on Alabama politics.